LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 throwing an exception is not an acceptable solution as it could be misinterpreted as a failure of the ``threaded_call/1`` argument.

-The example on the previous section with prime numbers could be rewritten using the ``threaded_call/1`` and ``threaded_exit/1``
+The example in the previous section with prime numbers could be rewritten using the ``threaded_call/1`` and ``threaded_exit/1``
 predicates: